 Any CTG customer can express a preference not to be called by us for marketing purposes, and CTG will respect such preference.
 A customer that does not wish to receive sales calls from CTG specifically may ask to be placed on our company-specific “Do Not Call” list.
 We will note the customer’s request immediately, although it may take up to 30 days for the customer’s telephone number to be removed from any active lists or sales programs that are currently underway.

-Any customer can ask to be put on our “Do Not Call” list by contacting CTG’s customer service department.
+Any customer can ask to be put on our “Do Not Call” list by contacting CTG’s business office.
 All customers should call [CONTACT].
 The requesting customer should provide, at a minimum, the telephone number that is the subject of the request, although inclusion of the customer’s name and address is also useful.
 If a customer is served by multiple telephone numbers, the customer should tell us all numbers that should be placed on the “Do Not Call” list.

-A residential customer will remain on our “Do Not Call” list for five years, and a business customer will remain on our “Do Not Call” list for one year, unless the customer asks to be removed from the list by contacting our customer service department.
+A residential customer will remain on our “Do Not Call” list for five years, and a business customer will remain on our “Do Not Call” list for one year, unless the customer asks to be removed from the list by contacting our business office.
 If a customer’s telephone number ever changes, the customer must give us updated information in order for the “Do Not Call” status to remain in effect.

 Notwithstanding the fact that a customer’s telephone number is on our “Do Not Call” list, we may still contact that customer with respect to surveys, billing, and other service-related matters.
 Further, the customer should understand that being on our “Do Not Call” list will not prevent calls from other companies unaffiliated with CTG.